 Time-Series Analytics for PostgreSQL: Introducing the Timescale Analytics Project

 We're excited to announce Timescale Analytics, a new project focused on combining all of the capabilities SQL needs to perform time-series analytics into one Postgres extension.
-Learn about our plans, why we're announcing now, and ways to contribute your feedback and ideas.
+Learn about our plans, why we're announcing them now, and ways to contribute your feedback and ideas.

 Today, we’re excited to announce the Timescale Analytics project, an initiative to make Postgres the best way to execute critical time-series queries quickly, analyze time-series data, and extract meaningful information.
 SQL is a powerful language (we're obviously big fans ourselves), and we believe that by adding a specialized set of functions for time-series analysis, we can make it even better.

 The Timescale Analytics project aims to identify, build, and combine all of the functionality SQL needs to perform time-series analysis into a single extension.

 In other words, the Timescale Analytics extension will be a "one-stop shop" for time-series analytics in PostgreSQL, and we're looking for feedback from the community: what analytical functionality would you find most useful?

 We believe that it is important to develop our code in the open and are requiring radical transparency of ourselves: everything about this project, our priorities, intended features, trade-off discussions, and (tentative) roadmap, are available in our GitHub repository.